unnamed-ii/react-cheese-shop/README.md

 - Adaptive styles

 ## Tasks, that have to be done
+- Fix the position of dropdown list (Header)
 - Breadcrumbs
 - Calculator component
 - Leaving order (Checkout page)